Mr-goldenburger/Auto-Bean/README.md

-This is a bot used to automate the process of Membean, the online vocab tester This bot is only to be used on training sessions, not quizzes The creator of this bot is not liable for any consequences a user may face as a result of its use.
-By using this bot you automatically agree to this term.
+This is a bot used to automate the process of Membean, the online vocab tester.
+This bot is only to be used on training sessions, not quizzes.
+The creator of this bot is not liable for any consequences a user may face as a result of its use.
+By using this bot you automatically agree to these terms.

 HOW TO USE: